Formal complaints process

 Stage 2 Internal Appeal

-If the patient is unhappy with the response to their complaint and wishes to request an internal appeal this should be done within 20 working days of the date of the final written response.
-The request should be made in writing to the Chief Operating Officer, Michael Smith-Hardy.
-The COO will consider the complaint and undertake a review of the correspondence and the handling of the issue.
-The COO will then either confirm the decisions and actions of the Clinic Manager or offer an alternative resolution.
+If the patient is unhappy with the response to their complaint and wishes to request an internal appeal, this should be done within 20 working days of the date of the final written response.
+The request should be made in writing to the managing director.
+The complaint will be considered, and undertake a review of the correspondence and the handling of the issue.
+The managing director will then either confirm the decisions and actions of the Clinic Manager or offer an alternative resolution.

 Centre for Surgery T/A M Sarwar Ltd